IBM/charts/community/openwhisk/README.md

 The chart requires one or more Kubernetes worker nodes to be designated to be used by OpenWhisk's invokers to execute user actions.
 These nodes are designated by being labeled with `openwhisk-role=invoker` (see below for the `kubectl` command).
 In its default configuration, the invokers will schedule the containers to execute the user actions on these nodes *without* interacting with the Kubernetes scheduler.

+## Resources Required

+* A Kubernetes cluster with at least 1 worker node with at least 4GB of memory.

 ## Prerequisites

 * Kubernetes 1.10 - 1.11.*

 ### Image Policy Requirements

 Container Image Security is enabled by default in ICP 3.1 and above.
-Hence add the following to the trusted registries so they can be pulled during the chart installation process:
+Hence add the following to the trusted registries so these images can be pulled during the chart installation process:

 * docker.io/openwhisk/*
 * docker.io/apache/couchdb:*